mrcode86/SimpleQueue.NET/SimpleQueue.RabbitMQ/Readme.md

 ```

 ### Logging
-`Queue.RabbitMQ` uses `Microsoft.Extensions.Logging` for logging.
+`SimpleQueue.RabbitMQ` uses `Microsoft.Extensions.Logging` for logging.
 Make sure to configure logging in your application to see the log messages.

 ```csharp
 using Microsoft.Extensions.DependencyInjection;